By Susan Mansfield. First published in Scotland on Sunday on 12 June 2016.

 Fergus Bruce, of Soluis, which is involved in developing “serious gaming” technology for use in architecture and design, says this is no accident.
 “It’s very topical that we should be using this kind of technology at the Biennale because it’s looming up on the horizon in front of architects and designers.
 It’s going to disrupt the whole industry because gaming technology is now readily available and can be an important tool in the design process.
 Some are resistant to it, but the students who are going through architecture school now are digital natives, and they expect to be able to use digital technology to their aid.”

-:: Prospect North at Ludoteca until June 26, Venice Biennale of Architecture until November 27, www.labiennale.org
+:: Prospect North was at Ludoteca between May 25 – June 26, Venice Biennale of Architecture. www.labiennale.org